wawo00/DOC_UPSDK_EN/source/Cocos2d-X_Cpp/cpp02_api.md

 /**
 * After completing A/B Testing initialization, the results are obtained through this method
 * To ensure that the results are correctly obtained, the call time is recommended to delay initAbtConfigJson() by more than 2 seconds
-* @param cpPlaceId  string type， ad placement ID
+* @param cpPlaceId  string type， ad ad unit
 * @return const char*
 */
 static const char* getAbtConfig(const char* cpPlaceId);